Employers' liability insurance

 Broadly speaking, businesses without employees are exempt from employers' liability insurance.
 There are also some companies with employees who may be exempt.
 For example, business that employ only close family members.
 It's important to check your status, as if you are required to have it but don't, you could face fines of up to £2,500 for each day you didn't have it.

-Employers' liability insurance covers costs associated with certain types of claims against a business by its employees; namely injury and property damage against said employees while carrying out their duties as employees.
+Employers' liability insurance covers costs associated with certain types of claims against a business by its employees; namely injury against said employees while carrying out their work duties.

 The cost of employers' liability will vary between providers but will take into account factors such as the number of employees within a business, the business activities carried out and the level of cover selected.